-You know you should’ve taken the loss there.
-But you froze, told yourself it would reverse, and it kept going.
+You know you should’ve cut the loss there.
+But you froze, told yourself it would reverse, and it kept dumping.
 You said last week this would be the last time this would happen.

 3 ways to improve self-discipline in trading: